 - Reduce health care disparities.
-The majority of patients (70%) at CHCs live at or below the federal poverty level and more than one-half (51%) of their patients are visible minorities.
+The majority of patients (68%) live at or below the federal poverty level and nearly one-half (49%) of their patients are visible minorities.

-• Total patient, demographic, and insurance data: 2013 data is from all 26 of Washington’s Community Health Centers.
+• Total patient, demographic, and insurance data: 2014 data is from 24 of Washington’s Community Health Centers.

 1 “The Economic Impact of Community Health Care Centers in Washington State” Capital Link Dec 2013